Prospect Heights Public Library District

 To maintain relevant collections and content in all formats, the library must routinely evaluate and deselect materials.
 Criteria for withdrawing items include, but are not limited to declining interest; poor condition; unnecessary duplication; or inaccurate or outdated information.
 Deselected materials may be donated to other non-profit organizations.

 Any resident or taxpayer of the Prospect Heights Public Library District has the right to question the inclusion or exclusion of any title by completing and submitting a Library Materials Reconsideration form.
 This form may be obtained from any of the Library’s service desks or through the Library’s website.
 The Executive Director will study the request and reply with their decision.
 The Executive Director will inform the Board president of the request and response within one week.
 The patron may appeal the Executive Director’s response to the Board of Trustees at a regularly scheduled meeting.
 However, until a decision is reached, no removal or restriction shall take place.
 Final authority for the removal or restriction of a title rests with the Board of Trustees.

 Since all political, religious, and social opinions should be represented in a public library, no group or individual will be permitted to impose a partisan emphasis upon the library’s collection.
 Frankness of language, a widespread and contemporary phenomenon, will never, in itself be considered sufficient justification to remove or restrict library materials.

-Donations from library patrons are gratefully received.
-If accepted, the donated items become the unrestricted property of the Prospect Heights Public Library District and may be disposed of in various ways at the discretion of the Executive Director in accordance with Illinois statutes.
-The Library does not provide appraisals of donated items.
-The Library will provide a receipt to serve as proof of donation.
+The Library does not seek donations.
+Any donated items become the unrestricted property of the Prospect Heights Public Library District and may be disposed of in various ways at the discretion of the Executive Director in accordance with Illinois statutes.
+The Library does not provide appraisals for donated items.

 Intellectual Freedom Statements